Freeman on the land arguments in mortgage repossession and council tax recovery.

 The borrower claimants had issued part 8 claims attempting to thwart eviction proceedings in the County Court.
 The Judge concluded that all the claims had been drafted by the same person, sharing the same “legal and factual oddities”.

-The claimants in this case have been treated with sympathy by the judge.
-No doubt significant costs have been added to the mortgage account, but the impression upon reading the judgment is that the outcome could have been much worse for these claimants.
+The claimants in this case have been treated with sympathy by the Judge.
+No doubt significant costs have been added to the mortgage accounts, but the impression upon reading the judgment is that the outcome could have been much worse for these claimants.

 Lewis v “The West Brom” [2023] EWHC 1361 (KB)